UBC-MDS/mds-2025-helper-functions/README.md

 A package to streamline common code chunks executed by students in the UBC MDS program circa 2025.

 ## Functions
-- compare_model_scores() - a function that takes multiple fitted models and returns a table of mean CV scores for each for easy comparison.
+- compare_model_scores() - a function that takes multiple models and returns a table of mean CV scores for each for easy comparison.
 - [PLACEHOLDER - SAM'S FUNCTION]
 - [PLACEHOLDER - SAMKARLYGASH'S FUNCTION]
 - [PLACEHOLDER - XI'S FUNCTION]